Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Ablation Study

 \subsection{Number of Ensemble Models for MultiANDA}

-We investigated the effect of the component number ($K$) of MultiANDA on the performance on all selected models including six black-box normally trained models and seven defense models.
-The results in Figure~\ref{fig:multianda_hp} show that with the increase of the number of ANDAs, the performance of MultiANDA stably rises.
-Especially for the defense models, MultiANDA gains roughly 10\% improvement of the success rates for 5 strong deference models.
-This indicates that sampling from Gaussian mixture distribution boosts sample diversity and therefore improves the transferability of perturbed samples.
+We investigated the influence of the number of components ($K$) in MultiANDA on performance across our selection of models, including six black-box normally trained models and seven defense models.
+The results, as shown in Figure~\ref{fig:multianda_hp}, indicate that the performance of MultiANDA steadily improves with an increasing number of ANDAs.
+This is particularly evident with defense models, where MultiANDA achieves approximately a 10\% improvement in success rates for five of the defense models.
+These findings further suggest that sampling from a Gaussian mixture distribution enhances sample diversity, thereby boosting the transferability of the perturbed samples.